All Episodes

 And the Democrats are back to blaming big oil.

-They just last week it was the speculators.
+Just last week, it was the speculators.

 Now they're back to blaming big oil.

-Fit to be tied over Exxon's profits.
+They are fit to be tied, fit to be tied over Exxon's profits.

-11.7 million or whatever, billion, whatever it was.
+$11.7 million or whatever, billion, whatever it was.

 Mad as hell.

-Obama's sitting there saying we don't need to give them any more tax breaks.
+Obama's sitting there saying, we don't need to give them any more tax breaks.

-We're we're through giving them tax breaks.
+We're through giving them tax breaks.

-We gotta stop having an energy policy that works for big oil.
+We've got to stop having an energy policy that works for big oil.

 And I said, please, please remind them again how to deal with these Exxon profits.